Geuthur/EVE-Alert-Opensource/README.md

 ## Client Usage<a name="client"></a>

 > [!NOTE]
-> To Use the Client Option you need at least 1 Server User!
+> To Use the Client Version you need at least 1 Active Server!

 - The client program can be used to connect to a socket server and continuously receives messages.
 The messages can be in one of two states: Normal or Alarm.
 - When the client receives an Alarm message, it plays a sound.